-The happiness of holding your baby for the first time is boundless.
-Your little bundle of joy marks the beginning of limitless memorable, funny, and life-changing events.
-So, if you feel that they deserve a name that captures this precious first moment precisely, then we have a list curated just for it.
+The joy of holding your baby for the first time knows no bounds.
+You may look for baby names meaning happy for your little bundle of joy.
+Isn’t it the beginning of a lifetime of unforgettable life-changing experiences?
+So, if you think they deserve a grateful name that perfectly depicts this priceless first moment, we’ve compiled a list specifically for them.

 Baby Girl Names Meaning Happy Or Joy

 In the Old Testament, Abigail was David’s wife renowned for her wisdom and prophetic powers.
 Parents prefer Abigail for its vintage charm.
 Abigail means ‘my father is joyful’.

 Ada, taken from the Old German name Etta or Eda, meaning ‘happy’, was introduced in the 18th century.
 Its worthiest namesake is Ada Lovelace, Lord Byron’s daughter.